Web Address: www.apsu.edu/student_affairs/; www.apsu.edu/Registrar/

 Web Address: www.apsu.edu/housing/

-The University has accommodations for approximately 1,500 students.
+The University has accommodations for approximately 1,900 students.
 Single students are housed in residence halls, generally two to a room, or Meacham Apartments and Hand Village, four to an apartment, under the supervision of professional and student staff.
-Honors housing is available and living-learning communities are located in buildings 300 and 400 of Hand Village and Meacham Building 100.
-One, two, and three bedroom apartments are available for married students, single parents with dependent children, or single students age 21 or older with no dependents.
+One-, two-, and three-bedroom apartments are available for married students, single parents with dependent children, or single students age 21 or older with no dependents.

-All resident students must provide their own bed linens, towels, and other personal accessories.
+All resident students must provide their own bed linens, towels, telephones and other personal accessories.
 Students are responsible for the care and cleaning of their rooms.
 Laundry facilities are available in all residence halls/apartments.
-Internet, cable, and in-house movie/information channel are provided.
+Internet, cable, in-house movie/information channel, and local telephone service are provided.
 All residences are smoke free.

 Application for University Housing should be made online at www.apsu.edu/housing.
-Housing contracts are for the full academic year (fall and spring semesters) and renewed annually.
+Housing contracts are for the full academic year (fall and spring semesters including winter break) and renewed annually.
 Please refer to Housing Licensing Agreement for fee adjustment policies and deadlines.

 Web Address: http://www.apsu.edu/academic-support-center/writing

 The Writing Center provides assistance with writing skills to any student at APSU.
 They support assignments in APA, ASA, Chicago, and MLA style.
 Students may receive assistance on either an appointment, walk-in, or online basis.
 The Writing Center is located on the main floor of the library.